Power Girl (comic book): Critical reception

+The third volume has a 6.5 rating on the comic book review aggregator website Comic Book Roundup.
 According to ICv2, the debut issue, released in November, ranked as the 36th best-selling comic in September 2023.
 Charlie Ridgely from ComicBook.com noted that the first issue sets the stage with a balance of character development and action, making it enjoyable for new readers praises it as a "fun, fresh start," while GeekDad noting the intriguing dynamic between Paige and Omen, though he raises concerns about Superman's portrayal as more of a mentor than an equal.
 In the second issue, Ridgely continued to express enthusiasm, calling it an absolute blast with high stakes and fun storytelling.
 He appreciated that the narrative stands on its own, independent of Superman's adventures.
-Meanwhile, in Issue 3, Ridgely highlighted Paige's relatability, describing her as complex and messy, making the series one of DC's standout character studies.
-GeekDad rated it 8.5/10, noting its emotional depth as Paige seeks solace in the Fortress of Solitude, emphasizing the poignant bond formed with an elderly Kryptonian lion.